LATEST CAYUGA NEWS

 Cayuga Community College Selected as a Top School in Military Advanced Education’s 2015 Guide to Colleges & Universities

 Military Advanced Education (MAE) has awarded Cayuga Community College the designation of a Top School in its 2015 MAE Guide to Colleges & Universities, measuring best practices in military and veteran education.
-The Guide was (will be) released in the December issue of MAE, and is (will be) available online at www.mae-kmi.com.
+The Guide was released in the December issue of MAE, and is available online at www.kmimediagroup.com/mae.

 The Guide presents results of a questionnaire of the military-supportive policies enacted at more than 600 institutions including private, public, for-profit, not-for-profit, four-year, and two-year colleges.
 From community colleges to state universities, online universities and nationally known centers of higher learning, MAE’s 2015 Guide to Colleges & Universities arms students with information about institutions that go out of their way to give back to our men and women in uniform.